Scary Movie 4 poster

 The inciting incident occurs at 10 minutes when The first major alien tripod emerges and attacks, vaporizing people.
 The global alien invasion begins, disrupting everyone's normal life and forcing them to flee..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Cindy actively chooses to investigate the mysterious crop circle patterns and seeks out the little boy who may hold answers, committing to solving the mystery rather than just fleeing., moving from reaction to action.
+This demonstrates the protagonist's commitment to Cindy actively chooses to investigate the mysterious crop circle patterns and seeks out the little boy who may hold answers, committing to solving the mystery rather than just fleeing., moving from reaction to action.

 The Collapse moment at 62 minutes (74% through) represents the emotional nadir.
 Here, The alien tripods corner our heroes and all seems lost.
 The group is captured and faces imminent death, with the aliens preparing to destroy them and humanity appears doomed to extinction., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.